sul-cidr/mime/README.md

 ## Accessing remotely

-Because all parts of the application are served behind a reverse proxy, everything should be available over a single TCP port.
+When using the docker bring-up, all parts of the application are served behind a reverse proxy so everything is available over a single TCP port.
 Something like `ssh -fNTL 3000:localhost:8080 user@mime-server` should be sufficient to expose the UI running on the remote host at http://localhost:3000/ on the local machine.

 ## Development